ON THIS PAGE

 These are the garments which they shall make: a breast piece and an ephod and a robe and a tunic of checkered work, a turban and a sash, and they shall make holy garments for Aaron your brother and his sons, that he may minister as priest to Me.
 "They shall take the gold and the blue and the purple and the scarlet material and the fine linen.
 (Exodus 28:4-5 NASB)

-For the following reasons, I find it very unlikely that Revelation 17:6 and 18:24 are speaking about Jerusalem.
+For the following reasons, the idea that Revelation 17:6 and 18:24 are speaking about Jerusalem is without merit

 1) Jerusalem Is Not Responsible For the Blood of All Who Have Been Slain

 The book of Revelation shows us what will happen in the future.
 Therefore, when it says the harlot was "drunk with the blood of the saints, and with the blood of the witnesses of Jesus" (17:6), the slain have to include those who have not yet been killed, but who will be.

 The Jews might have been responsible for the death of the prophets however, Revelation 18:24 accuses Babylon of being guilty, not only of the blood of the prophets and saints, but "all who have been slain on the earth" which indicates worldwide, evil. which is hardly applicable to Jerusalem.

 Multitudes of Christians and Jews have been slaughtered at the hands of various regimes and nations.
 As Jeremiah very clearly states that Babylon will also fall for for the slain of the world and the slain of Israel.
 (Jeremiah 51:49)

 2) Jerusalem Never Has Ruled Over The Kings Of The Earth.

 Revelation 17:18 says "The woman whom you saw is the great city, which reigns over the kings of the earth".